sachingarg-git/wizone_task_managment/replit.md

   - **WORKING: Authentication, users API, and customers API successfully using SQL Server data**
   - **VERIFIED: SQL Server credentials sa/ss123456 working with connection test returning success**
   - **CONFIRMED: SQL connections management system functional with database integration**
+  - **COMPLETE: Automatic database and table creation system working - creates wizone_production database with all tables**
+  - **WORKING: Connection status updates from "Not Tested" to "Connected" when test succeeds**
+  - **TESTED: Full end-to-end SQL Server integration with 14.102.70.90:1433 confirmed functional**
   - Ready for deployment to environments with network access to SQL Server for actual connections

 ## User Preferences